mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/configuration/Mount-Volumes/index.md

   ```shell
   sudo reboot
   ```
-  12. SSH to the agent and verify a new resource state.
+  12. SSH to the Agent and verify a new resource state.
-      Review the journald logs for references to the new volume /dcos/volume0.
-In particular, there should be an entry for the   agent starting up and the new volume0 Disk Mount resource.
+      Review the journald logs for reference to the new volume /dcos/volume0.
+In particular, there should be an entry for the   agent starting up and the new volume0 Mounted Disk Resource.
   ```shell
   journalctl -b | grep '/dcos/volume0'
 May 05 19:18:40 dcos-agent-public-01234567000001 systemd[1]: Mounting /dcos/volume0...